bengrunfeld/study-notes/immutable-js.md

 ![Meme: So you're telling me there's a chance](http://i0.kym-cdn.com/photos/images/original/000/840/283/350.png "Meme: So you're telling me there's a chance")

-### 2. Immutable objects are simpler to construct, test, and use
+### 2. Immutable Objects are Simpler to Construct, Test, and Use

 Mutable objects can have different internal states throughout their lifetime, all of which need to be tested explicitly.